Storage Services at CHPC

 /scratch/local

 Each node on the cluster has a local disk mounted at /scratch/local.
-This disk can be used for storign intermediate files during calculations.
+This disk can be used for storing intermediate files during calculations.
 Because it is local to the node, this will have lower-latency file access.
-However, be aware that these files are only accessible on the node and should be moved to another shared file system (home, group, scratch) before the end of the job if they are needed after job completion.
+However, be aware that these files are only accessible on the node and cannot be accessed off of the node unless the files are moved to another shared file system (home, group, scratch) before the job completes.

 All slurm scripts that make use of /scratch/local must be adapted to accommodate this change.
 Additional updated information is provided on the CHPC Slurm page.